-In particular, the Lagrangian tori $L_h\subseteq X_{h}^{\gen}$ asymptotically minimize volume in their homology classes, see Corollary \ref{cor:volume_minimizing} for a precise statement. \litem{Maslov class} All the above Lagrangian tori, i.e.\ all fibers of $\ll_{h}$, have trivial Maslov class. \end{enumthm} \end{theo} The \emph{Maslov class} of the Lagrangian torus $L$ is the element of $H^{1}(L,\Z)$ induced by the \emph{phase map} $\varpi\colon L\to \S^1$, defined so that $\varpi\cdot \Omega|_{L}$ is a volume form on $L$, see \cite[\sec 3.6.1.2]{BigBook}.
-Triviality of Maslov class is important to define grading in Lagrangian Floer homology, see \cite[\sec 8.3.3]{BigBook}.
+In particular, the Lagrangian tori $L_h\subseteq X_{h}^{\gen}$ asymptotically minimize volume in their homology classes, see Corollary \ref{cor:volume_minimizing} for a precise statement. \litem{Maslov class} All the fibers of the Lagrangian torus fibration $\ll_{h}$ have trivial Maslov class. \end{enumthm} \end{theo} The \emph{Maslov class} of a Lagrangian torus $L$ is the element of $H^{1}(L,\Z)$ induced by the \emph{phase map} $\varpi\colon L\to \mathbb{S}^1$, defined so that $\varpi\cdot \Omega|_{L}$ is a volume form on $L$, see \cite[\textsection 3.6.1.2]{BigBook}.
+Triviality of the Maslov class is important to define the grading in Lagrangian Floer homology, see \cite[\textsection 8.3.3]{BigBook}.

 The tameness assumption in Theorem \ref{theo:CY_af}\ref{item:CY_asymptotic specialty} is a mild technical condition implying that the path is not very tangent to the $q$-axis, see Figure \ref{fig:special_path}.